Frank Owen (politician)

 Humphrey Frank Owen OBE (4 November 1905 – 23 January 1979) was a British journalist, writer, and radical Liberal Member of Parliament.
 He was Liberal MP for Hereford between 1929 and 1931.
 He was an editor of the Evening Standard and the Daily Mail.
 He was awarded the OBE in 1946.

 Background

-Frank Owen was born in Hereford on 4 November 1905, the son of an innkeeper Thomas Humphrey Owen and Cicely Hannah Green.
+Frank Owen was born in Hereford on 4 November 1905, the son of innkeeper Thomas Humphrey Owen and Cicely Hannah Green.
 He was educated at Monmouth School and Sidney Sussex College, Cambridge.
 He graduated from Cambridge with honours in history.
 He married Grace Stewart McGillivray of Boston, USA in 1939.
 She died in 1968.

 Journalism and books

 He worked as a journalist on the South Wales Argus (1928–29), the Daily Express (1931–37) and was editor of the Evening Standard (1938–41).
 He was strongly anti-Nazi, and during the years of appeasement he made a feature of rewriting Mein Kampf week after week to sound the alarm.
 In 1940, along with Michael Foot and Peter Howard he was one of the authors of Guilty Men, a denunciation of appeasement and an attack on Neville Chamberlain and Lord Halifax, amongst others.

 During the Second World War, he served with the Royal Tank Regiment (1942–43) and was commissioned in September 1943.
 He served with South East Asia Command (1944–46); editing SEAC, the services newspaper of South East Asia Command, at the request of Louis Mountbatten.
 For his services in South East Asia Lt-Col Owen was made an OBE.
 He was editor of the Daily Mail from 1947–50.

 Apart from Guilty Men, his other books include: The Three Dictators: Mussolini, Stalin, Hitler (1941), The Fall of Singapore, The Campaign in Burma (1946), The Eddie Chapman Story (with Eddie Chapman, 1953), and Tempestuous Journey: Lloyd George His Life and Times (1954).